 Computer Programs for Faculty – Programs are available to assist faculty in purchasing computers from the Campus Computer Store.
 Newly appointed, full-time, tenure-track faculty members are provided a new computer at no cost, while current, full-time, tenure-track faculty may be eligible for funding to assist with the renewal of their computer.
 Eligibility for these programs is determined by the respective colleges.
 Faculty can choose from a selection of laptop or desktop options.
-More information is available on the Computer Program for New Faculty and the Computer Renewal Program for Faculty.
+More information is available from the Campus Computer Store at Staff and Faculty Purchasing Programs ».

 Laptops 4U – The Campus Computer Store sells laptop bundles that are configured for the U of S wireless network and have anti-virus software installed, Microsoft office installed, etc. They also sell desktop bundles.
 The Campus Computer Store provides sales, repair, site licensed software, educational discounts, and more.
 More on Buying a Computer – Laptops 4U »

-Research Computing – When you are thinking of applying for computing support for your research group, please contact ICT Desktop Services or Research Computing Support.
+Research Computing –When you are thinking of applying for computing support for your research group, please contact ICT Unit IT Support or Research Computing.
 They can consult with you to get the best fit for your needs.

 The U of S has negotiated a site license for the anti-virus software Sophos.
 This software is available free of charge to you for as long as you are an employee of the U of S. Anti-virus software is a requirement to connect your computer to the campus network.
 More on Anti-virus software – Sophos »